Learn the 5 Best Higher Education KPIs to Measure

 1. Student to teacher ratio

 If you have a low student to teacher ratio, you’re doing well.
-This is something that can be your USP when attracting prospective staff and students.
+This is something that can be your USP when attracting prospective staff and students, as it looks as if plenty of contact time and support will be available.
 Calculate this KPI here.

 2. Student attendance rate